 If you meet all the repayments, there are no extra costs.
-This makes it more attractive than payday loans or some credit cards over the long term, but it still comes with risks and you're better off saving up to make a purchase, especially if you have unreliable or low income.
+This may make it more attractive than payday loans or some credit cards over the long term, but it still comes with risks and you're better off saving up to make a purchase, especially if you have unreliable or low income.

 While Afterpay doesn't charge you interest for using their service, if you use a credit card to sign up to Afterpay, you run the risk of being slugged with the interest rate on your card if you don't pay your card off by the due date.
 This goes for the value of your initial purchase, plus any late fees you may accrue on that purchase if you miss payments.
 With some credit card interest rates as high as 22% this could add a fair cost to your purchase price and is potentially a recipe for debt.

 Afterpay claims around 85% of people use a debit card to make payments, but that leaves 15% using credit for the service, which we don't recommend.

 No, Afterpay does not retain the right to do a credit check or report information to credit bureaus.
 No background check means your credit history won't be affected as long as you're responsible with the service and make your payments.
 However, credit checks are a form of consumer protection – they help prevent lenders pushing levels of debt that are harmful.